-The grading policy and criteria for all the Graduate level ATH courses is as follows:
+The grading policy and criteria for all the graduate level ATH courses is as follows: A, A-, B+, B, B-.
+Grades below a B- will be considered grades of F.

-A (100-96), A- (95-90), B+ (89-87), B (86-85), 84% and lower are considered grades of F.

 Retention Policy

 All students admitted into the Professional Phase of the Program must continue to meet the following guidelines: